 - Be original and creative – This is the best way to gain attention, generate sharing and increase interaction.
 Potential event attendees need information such as opening times or contact details, but what really creates a buzz is personal stories, photos and videos, a look at the future and, most importantly, the chance for the public to be collaborative, contributing and driving a theme in any direction.

 - Follow as many people in your industry and area that you can.
-At first, you can follow up to 2,000 people, and Twitter recommends accounts that may be of interest to you.
 Following people will draw you to their attention, and many will be interested in following you back.

 - Use Hashtags – Jump onto conversations with content that would be of interest to people viewing hashtag topics on Twitter and Facebook and you could see more people coming through to you.

 - Get the conversation going.
 Contributing to other organisation’s social efforts is a great way to join a conversation and be seen by new audiences.

 Wherever possible, nominate the Australian Heritage Festival as your Co-Host for your event on Facebook, so we can share your events.
 Tag your event promotions on Twitter, Facebook and Instagram with the #AHF2023.
 Follow us and join the conversation so we create a great national event that raises awareness, understanding and celebration of Australian natural, cultural and built heritage.